xdmushui/partner-center-sdk/develop/get-order-provisioning-status.md

 **Applies to**: Partner Center | Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud for US Government

-How to get the provisioning status for an order.
+Gets a collection of order line item provisioning status for an order.

 ## Prerequisites